Víctor Gay Zaragoza

-Víctor Gay Zaragoza (born 19 June 1982 in Barcelona, Spain) is a writer, professor at IE Business School, trainer and consultant on storytelling.
-He is author of the essays "Filosofía Rebelde" (Rebel Philosophy), "50 libros que cambiarán tu vida" (50 books that will change your life) and the historical novel "El defensor" (The defender).
+Víctor Gay Zaragoza (born 19 June 1982 in Barcelona, Spain) is a spanish writer, professor, and consultant specializing in storytelling and narrative strategy.
+He is an adjunct professor at IE Business School and director of the Storytelling Innovation Lab at IE University.
+He is the author of several books, including Filosofía Rebelde, 50 libros que cambiarán tu vida and the historical novel El Defensor.